Is Lying Always Wrong? What Judaism, Christianity, and Islam Say

 Does the Bible say lying is always a sin?

-What does Islam say about lying to protect someone?
+What does Islam say about lying?

 0 Community answers